Documentation › Traditional web application › Sending HTML responses

 This is mainly useful if you want to send the client a partial HTML response, rather than a fully-formed HTML page – which is common when using front-end libraries like HTMX, Hotwire, or Unpoly.

-The response.NamedTemplate() function requires you to pass the name of the template you you want to send, along with the path to the file where that named template can be found.
+The app.html.Render() method requires you to pass the name of the template you you want to send, along with the path to the file where that named template can be found.

-For example, if you want to send the partial:nav template from the partials/nav.tmpl file, along with a 200 OK status code, you would use it like this:
+For example, if you want to send the contents of the components:nav template from the components/nav.tmpl file, along with a 200 OK status code, you would use it like this:

 func (app *application) exampleHandler(w http.ResponseWriter, r *http.Request) {